Missoula Measures - Incarceration

 - The Pre-Release Center

 - Related websites

 Why this topic?

 Prison and jail inmates are an often-overlooked, but very “needy”, segment of the population.
-In addition to multiple social and economic disadvantages, they also face the stigma of their criminal record which may exacerbate trouble finding work or housing, or making friends and establishing healthy relationships with those on the “outside”.
-This is a population that needs lots of help to stay outside the prison system and have a decent chance of building new lives.
+In addition to multiple social, educational and economic disadvantages, they also face the stigma of their criminal record which may exacerbate trouble finding work or housing, making friends or establishing healthy relationships with those on the “outside”.
+This is a population that needs lots of help to stay outside the prison system and have a decent chance of building productive lives.